 Welcome to Two Moose Home Inspections

 Welcome to Two Moose Home Inspections.
-Shea Lydon and Kyle McElhattan are certified home inspectors who live and work in Silverthorne Colorado.
+Shea Lydon, Kyle McElhattan, Zach Wisian, and Mike Cugini are certified home inspectors are passionate about home inspecting.
 We are really glad that you found us and I hope to work with you soon!

-Two Moose Home Inspections is a residential home inspection company based out of Summit County Colorado in the heart of downtown Silverthorne.
+Two Moose Home Inspections is a residential home inspection company that started in Summit County Colorado in the heart of downtown Silverthorne.
+Inspect the High Rockies, but we also inspect the Denver area and Front Range.

 Two Moose Home Inspections includes thermal imaging and 360 degree photos with every home inspection.
 Two Moose Home Inspections also offers sewer scope inspections, radon testing, drinking water testing, well recovery testing, and walking on roofs as add-on services.